MND Australia

 What you should know

-• Advance care planning is a way of thinking about, discussing and writing down your wishes for care and medical treatment should the time come when you are unable to express your preferences.
+• Advance care planning is a way of thinking about, discussing and writing down your wishes for future care and medical treatment.

-• Legally appointed substitute decision-makers are given the power to make decisions on your behalf when you cannot.
+• Substitute decision-makers are given the power to make decisions on your behalf if you cannot.

-• Managing your personal needs, finances and making a Will are important – a Will is the best way of leaving clear instructions about what will happen to your estate in the event of your death.
+• Making a Will is the best way to leave clear instructions about what will happen to your estate in the event of your death.

 Why plan ahead?